 don’t get me wrong. i appreciate any and all compliments. it is of course validating and super cool to be referred to as tiny or a peanut or pretty or not fat or thin! those are words that were not used to describe me for many years… someone even called me hot. shocking!

 though way out of my comfort zone, i am learning to accept these compliments and let them wash over me. i’m working hard. it should be ok to admit that and accept the positive feedback.

-but the other side of these compliments is the knowledge that many are waiting for me to gain it back. statistically most people gain weight back. i don’t want to be that statistic. i’m so afraid of gaining it back. and so when someone asks if i want to lose more or what’s my plan…crap! the only plan i have is to do my darndest to not get fat.
+but the other side of these compliments is the knowledge that many are waiting for me to gain it back. statistically most people gain weight back. i don’t want to be that statistic. i’m so afraid of gaining it back. i spend way too much time shopping online for new technology that might help me keep it off, like I compare the latest bia scales all the time, but i never buy any… and so when someone asks if i want to lose more or what’s my plan…crap! the only plan i have is to do my darndest to not get fat.

 and again, i don’t follow any one program. (although i am a huge fan of weight watchers) my food choices are random but always mindful…meaning i may eat candy but i count all of the calories and just have a little or ill have healthy salad of some sort. my exercise is always at least an hour (often more) almost everyday. and i weigh myself almost every morning.

 i don’t see myself as a weight loss success story.
 5 years from now when i am (gd willing) still this size then i’ll shout my success from the rooftops.